phpDocumentor/phpDocumentor/docs/references/phpdoc/types.rst

     value.
 Because there is no actual value specified does this also constitute as type 'void'.

+**null**
-10. **null**, the element to which this type applies is a NULL value or, in technical terms, does not exist.
+    the element to which this type applies is a NULL value or, in technical terms, does not exist.

     A big difference compared to void is that this type is used in any situation